cissagatto/pairComparison/README.md

 The function does not return any value.
 It writes multiple CSV files with the comparison results to the specified folder.
 The results are stored in the following files:

-- **`greater-or-equal-datasets.csv`**: Contains the number of datasets in which each method is greater than or equal to the other methods.
+- **`greater-or-equal-datasets.csv`**: Contains the number of datasets in which each method's performance value is greater than or equal to the other method.
-- **`greater-datasets.csv`**: Contains the number of datasets in which each method is greater than the other methods.
+- **`greater-datasets.csv`**: Contains the number of datasets in which each method's performance value is greater than the other method.
-- **`less-or-equal-datasets.csv`**: Contains the number of datasets in which each method is less than or equal to the other methods.
+- **`less-or-equal-datasets.csv`**: Contains the number of datasets in which each method's performance value is less or equal than the other method.
-- **`less-datasets.csv`**: Contains the number of datasets in which each method is less than the other methods.
+- **`less-datasets.csv`**: Contains the number of datasets in which each method's performance value is less than the other method.
-- **`equal-datasets.csv`**: Contains the number of datasets in which each method is equal to the other methods.
+- **`equal-datasets.csv`**: Contains the number of datasets in which each method's performance value is equal to the other method.